Professional Development Webinar Series

 - Led by: Delphine Defforey, Associate Editor, Nature Communications

-- Led by: Drew Steen, C-DEBI Assistant Professor of Environmental Geology, University of Tennessee
+- Led by: Drew Steen, Assistant Professor, Environmental Geology, University of Tennessee Knoxville

 - Led by: Brandi Kiel Reese, Assistant Professor, Texas A&M University-Corpus Christi

-- Led by: Ben Tully, C-DEBI Bioinformatic Specialist
+- Led by: Ben Tully, C-DEBI Bioinformatic Specialist, University of Southern California

-- Led by: Julie Huber, C-DEBI Associate Director, Associate Scientist, WHOI
+- Led by: Julie Huber, C-DEBI Associate Director, Associate Scientist, Woods Hole Oceanographic Institution

-- Led by: Andy Fisher, C-DEBI Co-PI, professor UCSC
+- Led by: Andy Fisher, C-DEBI Co-PI, Professor, University of California Santa Cruz

 - Led by: Karen G. Lloyd, Assistant Professor, Microbiology Department, University of Tennessee